- Ottawa’s wastewater (treated and untreated) is not considered a risk for transmission of COVID-19 to people in our community.

 Ottawa’s biosolids program continues to safely operate during the COVID-19 pandemic.
 No health risks to workers or the pubic associated with this service have been identified.
 Biosolids are available to farmers for application on farmland provided they follow Ontario’s Nutrient Management Act and Ottawa's Biosolids Best Management Practices that ensure all applications are reviewed and are protective of public health and the environment.
 Biosolids management is an important aspect of our wastewater treatment process, and will continue in compliance with all municipal, provincial and federal legislation and requirements.

 Wastewater is water that has been used and discharged by homes, businesses and industrial sources.
 It is 99.9 percent water by weight, with a very small portion (0.1 percent) of dissolved and suspended solids.

-Before it is returned to the Ottawa River, Wastewater is thoroughly treated at the Robert O. Pickard Environmental Centre to ensure it is safe for the public’s health and the environment.
+Before it is returned to the Ottawa River, Wastewater is thoroughly treated at the Robert O. Pickard Environmental Centre (ROPEC) to ensure it is safe for the public’s health and the environment.
+ROPEC collects wastewater from more than 90% of Ottawa's population.
 For a detailed description of this treatment process, download our wastewater treatment brochure: Let's Explore Wastewater Treatment.